Stock of the Day

 Investors should be bearish about investing in Ford Motor for these reasons:

-• The company has a high debt-to-equity ratio of 2.31, which suggests that it relies heavily on debt financing, potentially increasing financial risk.
+• Ford Motor has a high debt-to-equity ratio of 2.31, suggesting that the company relies heavily on debt financing, which can be risky in volatile markets.

 EV Mixed Signals: Sales Are Rising, But Inventory Slower To Move